itsajk/demo/readme.md

-Hi This is Git Bash MFs.
+Fucker Hi This is Git Bash MFs.